stkbailey/stkbailey.github.io/_posts/2017-07-20-matplotlib-michigan.markdown

 I also made this plot **interactive** -- at the push of a button, you can select which number of bedrooms you want to use.
 Unfortunately, this feature isn't available in Jekyll, so you'll have to take my word for it.

 For the sake of brevity, I'm only going to show you the code for the overall plot and button functionality.
-B

 #### Setup the figure using GridSpec
 GridSpec is a nifty tool to give you tighter control over figures with multiple subplots.
 It creates a grid over your figure and gives you the ability to specify which portions should be covered by new figures.